-On the right in the green is where the entrance to the hotel is with guests dropping off their bags and heading into the pre-show area and eventually to the launch pod which will blast them up to the Galactic Star Cruiser.
+On the right in the green is the terminal, the entrance to the hotel.
+Here guests will drop off their bags and heading into the pre-show area and eventually to the launch pod which will blast them up to the Galactic Star Cruiser.

-The Brig, Engineering Room, Dojo (lightsaber training area), courtyard, restrooms and the table service restaurant all make up main area of the first floor, with guest cabins to the left in 3 room class types: Typical, Captains Cabins and First Class Cabins.
+The Brig, Engineering Room, Dojo (lightsaber training area), courtyard, restrooms, and the table service restaurant all make up the main area of the first floor, with guest cabins to the left in 3 room class types: Typical, Captains Cabins and First Class Cabins.

 When guests arrive however onboard the Galactic Starcruiser from the launch pod, they will arrive directly on level 2, which is the Main Lobby:

 On the second floor of the Galactic Starcruiser, there will be of course the main lobby deck area in the center, followed by a boutique, restrooms, cantina, and the bridge.
 More guest cabins of all three classes are located down the hall.